zygotebuilder/zygotebuilder.github.io/README.md

 Astronomy × Biology

-zygotebuilder.github.io

-⸻

-🔬 What is Zygote?

 Hello World!
 Yeah, let’s begin with this.

 Zygote Builder is an experimental lab where ideas, questions and random pieces of imagination are turned into interactive simulations, games and digital experiments.